What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Spreading

-It grows mainly in the northern European part of Russia, Western and Eastern Siberia, in the Far East.
-Widely distributed in the mountain-forest belt of Eastern Altai and Sayan.
-Distributed in North and Central Europe, China, Japan, North America.
+Grows mainly in the northern European part of Russia, Western and Eastern Siberia, on Far East.
+Widely distributed in the mountain forest belt of Eastern Altai and Sayan.
+Distributed in Northern and Central Europe, China, Japan, North America.
 In Central Europe, it forms thickets in raised bogs, sometimes significant in area.

 Regions of distribution on the map of Russia.